schrockwell/bodyguard/README.md

 end
 ```

-  3. Wire up a [fallback controller](#controllers) to render this view on authorization failures.
+  3. Wire up a [fallback controller](#controllers) to render this 403 view on authorization failures.

-  4. Add `@behaviour Bodyguard.Policy` to contexts that require authorization, and implement the `authorize/3` callback.
+  4. Add `use Bodyguard` to contexts that require authorization, and implement `authorize/3` callbacks.

   5. (Optional) Add `@behaviour Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.

-  6. (Optional) Edit `web.ex` and add `import Bodyguard` to controllers, views, channels, and anywhere else to take advantage of the top-level API.

 ## Alternatives